Telescopium: Stars

 Within the constellation's borders, there are 57 stars brighter than or equal to apparent magnitude 6.5.
 (Note: Objects of magnitude 6.5 are among the faintest visible to the unaided eye in suburban-rural transition night skies.)
 With a magnitude of 3.5, Alpha Telescopii is the brightest star in the constellation.
 It is a blue-white subgiant of spectral type B3IV which lies around 250 light-years away.
 It is radiating nearly 800 times the Sun's luminosity, and is estimated to be 5.2±0.4 times as massive and have 3.3±0.5 times the Sun's radius.
 Close by Alpha Telescopii are the two blue-white stars sharing the designation of Delta Telescopii.
 Delta¹ Telescopii is of spectral type B6IV and apparent magnitude 4.9, while Delta² Telescopii is of spectral type B3III and magnitude 5.1.
 They form an optical double, as the stars are estimated to be around 710 and 1190 light-years away respectively.
 The faint (magnitude 12.23) Gliese 754, a red dwarf of spectral type M4.5V, is one of the nearest 100 stars to Earth at 19.3 light-years distant.
 Its eccentric orbit around the Galaxy indicates that it may have originated in the Milky Way's thick disk.

+The constellation Telescopium showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 At least four of the fifteen stars visible to the unaided eye are orange giants of spectral class K. The second brightest star in the constellation—at apparent magnitude 4.1—is Zeta Telescopii, an orange subgiant of spectral type K1III-IV.
 Around 1.53 times as massive as the Sun, it shines with 512 times its luminosity.
 Located 127 light years away from Earth, it has been described as yellow or reddish in appearance.
 Epsilon Telescopii is a binary star system: the brighter component, Epsilon Telescopii A, is an orange giant of spectral type K0III with an apparent magnitude of +4.52, while the 13th magnitude companion, Epsilon Telescopii B, is 21 arcseconds away from the primary, and just visible with a 15 cm aperture telescope on a dark night.
 The system is 417 light-years away.
 Iota Telescopii and HD 169405—magnitude 5 orange giants of spectral types K0III and K0.5III respectively—make up the quartet.
 They are around 370 and 497 light-years away from the Sun respectively.
 Another ageing star, Kappa Telescopii is a yellow giant with a spectral type G9III and apparent magnitude of 5.18.
 Around 1.87 billion years old, this star of around 1.6 solar masses has swollen to 11 times the Sun's diameter.
 It is approximately 293 light-years from Earth, and is another optical double.